 In terms of versatility, my #1 pick is the Mona 2 vibrator from LELO.
-I’ve become so obsessed with this toy lately that I’m pretty sure everyone’s getting sick of hearing about it.
+I’ve become so obsessed with this toy that I’m pretty sure everyone’s getting sick of hearing about it.
 But it covers all the bases: it’s rechargeable, strong, fully submersible in water, and the shape is just awesome.
-It has a bulbous end for great G-spot stimulation, but it’s also sort of tapered on one side, so it sits nicely between the labia when used clitorally.
+It has a bulbous end for excellent G-spot stimulation, but it’s also sort of tapered on one side, so it sits nicely between the labia when used clitorally.
 It also has incredible range in terms of vibration, so a person who doesn’t know how much power they need yet can find out.

 As a bonus, it comes in a box that’s already perfect for gift-giving.
 You can literally just toss a bow around it and be done.
-Which is great because I’m already having flash-forwards to how much peppermint schnapps I’m going to have to drink while I wrap presents this year, just to make it bearable.
+Which is great because I’m already having flash-forwards to how much peppermint schnapps I’m going to have to drink while I wrap presents this year just to make it bearable.

 You need to be honest with yourself — how much do you actually know about what your recipient likes?
 For instance, if they don’t listen to music while jacking off, don’t get them a music-powered vibe no matter how much you want to blast Black Sabbath on it.
 If they’ve never had a vibrator, don’t get them something that plugs into the wall and sounds like a sander.